FinaPolat/Prompt-Engineering-for-KE/readme.md

 This project contains three modules.

 ### 1_data_module
+This module contains the code to download and preprocess data, create prompt templates, and fill those prompt templates with actual data.
 ### 2_inference_module
 ### 3_evaluation_module

-Each modules had its own read_me file with detailed explanation and instructions to run the code.
+Each module has its own read_me file with detailed explanations and instructions to run the code.